i-love-flamingo/flamingo-carotene/README.md

 1. Indepedent packages: Your are not forced to use "one default" for your project.
 Instead you can select which feature you want to use.
 The flamingo carotene packages are well split (having an individual purpose and following high cohasion low coupling principles).
 2. No library lock in: By intention the flamingo-carotene does not force you to use some specific frontend framework (like jquery, vue, angular or react).
 3. Freedom: As a result of 2. it is possible to use any javascript framework you might consider useful for your project.

+// Content to work on / split into other files from here -----

 There are basicly 2 kind of flamingo-carotene packages: